Elvas Portugal Travel Guide: Explore the UNESCO World Heritage Site in Portugal

 1. Forte de Santa Luzia (Santa Luzia Fort).

-One of the most characteristic landmarks of the town, the Fort of Santa Luzia, is one more considerable example of military architecture from the 17th century.
-Built on the hills dominating Elvas, this star-shaped fort forms an integral part of the town's extensive defense system of fortifications created to protect it against foreign invasions.
+One of the most characteristic landmarks of the town, the Fort of Santa Luzia, is another considerable example of 17th-century military architecture.
+Built on the hills that dominate Elvas, this star-shaped fort forms an integral part of the town's extensive defense system of fortifications, created to protect it against foreign invasions.

 2. Visit the Aqueduto da Amoreira (Amoreira Aqueduct)